-NCI tells us 1 out of every 10 people said their family choose or can change their child's case manager.
-Can your family always choose or change the agency that provides your child's services?

-NCI tells us 5 out of every 10 people said their family can always choose or change the agency that provides their child's services.
+NCI-IDD tells us 7 out of every 10 people said their family can always choose or change the agency that provides their child's services.

 Can your family always choose or change your child's support workers?

-NCI tells us 5 out of every 10 people said their family can always choose or change their child's support workers.
+NCI-IDD tells us 7 out of every 10 people said their family can always choose or change their child's support workers.

 Does your family directly manage support staff?
 For example, does someone in your family hire support staff or schedule when they work with your family member.

-NCI tells us 5 out of every 10 people said their family directly manages support staff.
+NCI-IDD tells us 6 out of every 10 people said their family directly manages support staff.